hzm628/2048-undo/README.md

      push and pop methods allow me to add and delete an move (board) easily.

   3. File I/O: For the load game functionality, I use I/O to store the game states.
-     I will store the board layout and the score in a file so that when a user wants to come back to the game I can read from the file and resume the game.
+     I store the board layout and the score in a file so that when a user wants to come back to the game I can read from the file and resume the game.

-  4. JUnit testable component: I use JUnit tests to test the logic of my game.
-I make sure that I use the right assert statements and cover important edge cases and not repeat my tests.
+  4. JUnit testable component: I use JUnit tests to test the logic of the game.

 ## Overview of each of the classes and their function in the overall game